Matteljay/tightcms/README.md

 Menu color and footer color will show a color picker.
 Background and foreground settings will offer a more extensive dialog with different fill and image options.

 Some fields require a **Path to ...**.
 Here you could fill out an URL to an external image on the web.
-But it is much better and faster to use a local link to a file from the MediaManage page.
+But it is much better and faster to use a local link to a file from the Media page.
 There you can click an image file to copy the link to your clipboard.
 Then you can paste it in the required field on the Settings page.
 A local link starts with `/` instead of `http://`.

-### Using the MediaManage menu
+### Using the Media menu

 Here you can upload any file you want from your local device or multiple at once.
 After the new file's name is displayed, it is immediately available for public use.
 You will have to share the link of course.
 Click the file name to copy its local link to your clipboard.
 Then you can integrate it into any article, for example `<a href="/your-local-link">TEST</a>` or `<img src="/your-picture.jpg" width="100%" />`.
 Or paste it on the Settings page where **Path to ...** is required.